 The smaller building of the two played a part in the John Hughes coming-of-age movie as the garage which held a precious Ferrari convertible that Ferris, played by Matthew Broderick, and his friend Cameron take for a joyride around Chicago.

 Later in the movie, the car crashes through a glass wall of the house into a ravine.

-The modernist house was designed by A. James Speyer, a protege of architect Ludwig Mies van der Rohe, and David Haid, according to the website of Coldwell Banker.
+The modernist house was designed by A. James Speyer, a protege of modern architect Ludwig Mies van der Rohe, and David Haid, according to the website of Coldwell Banker.